Alona Tal: Career

 She landed a role on Veronica Mars, that of Meg Manning, one of Veronica Mars's few friends.
 She also played the recurring role Jo Harvelle on the second, fifth, and seventh seasons of Supernatural.
 Tal also guest-starred on the series finale of Monk as Adrian Monk's stepdaughter, Molly Evans.
+She also played the role of Devon Thompson in the movie "Taking 5" in 2007.
 In 2010, she performed the voice of Catherine-B320 (also known as Kat) in the video game Halo: Reach.
 In 2013, she starred in the mystery series Cult.
 She played the role of "Sonya" in the seventh and final season of Burn Notice.

 In November 2020, Tal was cast as Ivy in the second season of the drama series Truth be Told.

+She was later cast as Chloe MacKenzie on Fire Country.

 Personal life

-On March 23, 2005, Tal married American actor Marcos A. Ferraez.
-Tal announced on October 23, 2016, at a Supernatural panel that she was expecting her first child.
-She celebrated her pregnancy with a baby shower on January 29, 2017.
+On 23 March 2005, Tal married American actor Marcos A. Ferraez.
+Tal announced on 23 October 2016, at a Supernatural panel that she was expecting her first child.
+She celebrated her pregnancy with a baby shower on 29 January 2017.
 Guests included fellow Israeli actresses Gal Gadot and Noa Tishby.
 She has two daughters, born in March 2017 and September 2022.